iainctduncan/papers/source/design.rst

 facilities.
 This use of a general programming language that can function additionally *as a readable score language* provides tremendous flexibility to the programmer, breaking the dichotomy between score data and running program  (CTN: Dannenberg 1997, 50-60).

-Max and Lisp syntax compability
+Max and Lisp syntax compatibility
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Finally, there is the fortunate coincidence of the Max message syntax being almost perfectly compatible with Lisp syntax.
 This happy accident (we can assume!) means that a composer-programmer can create and run Scheme code *in Max messages*, and